marty-oehme/zettelkasten.nvim/README.md

 start neovim with  `nvim --cmd "set rtp+=$(pwd)" .` to automatically load the files in project dir as if they were on path

+next up:
+* link following option (under cursor, next on line)
+* next link on line function (actions)
+* helper function to decide which one to use from A.open

 ## TODO: needed functionality

 * [ ] note creation (new anchor)